Sun beaming with confidence despite loss to Aces in Game 1 – KION546

 LAS VEGAS (AP) — The Connecticut Sun might be down one game in the WNBA Finals after losing their first series opener of the postseason, but they haven’t lost confidence thanks to a stringent defensive effort in Game 1.

-On Sunday, then Sun held Las Vegas to its lowest point total of the postseason in the 67-64 loss, and it was positive and learning points they took into an off day to improve in time for Tuesday’s Game 2.
+On Sunday, the Sun held Las Vegas to its lowest point total of the postseason in the 67-64 loss, and Connecticut took confidence from that performance as it prepares for Tuesday’s Game 2.

 “I mean, after this game, we have to have a lot of confidence,” forward Alyssa Thomas said.
 “I mean, this is a three-point game and we had a chance to tie.
 I think we are very confident and we know that all you need is one, and then there’s two games at our place.
 So yeah, there’s some things we can clean up.
 Of course, we can make more shots, but overall we played a hard game.”